Current volunteering opportunities

 You'll have practical maintenance skills with an eye for detail and be able to work well with a variety of people, as well as on your own initiative.

 No two days are the same and you may be hedge cutting, preparing and setting up for events, litter picking, painting or using hand tools to name a few of the activities.
 The role is flexible to suit you and the team, please do let us know when you'd be available.
 You'll receive all the training and support needed to undertake the role safely and to a high standard.
-If you're keen to lend a hand, please get in touch with Dawn Haida on volunteers@northyorkmoors.org.uk
+If you're keen to lend a hand, please get in touch with Rachael Poole on volunteers@northyorkmoors.org.uk

 Make a Difference Volunteers